lasallecms/lasallecms-l5-flagship/INSTALL.md

+# CAVEAT

+These instructions may be out of date, as I am constantly tweaking.

+The bright side is that there is no proprietary installation.
+The installation is basically composer installs of straight Laravel packages.

 # INSTALLATION

 LaSalle Software is comprised of packages (ie, add-ons).
 You can install the Laravel app as usual, and then install each package individually.